ForgeL4bs/ReFrame/readme.md

 * `-f`: sets the output format (e.g., 'png', 'jpg', 'jpeg', 'webp', 'heic')

+**Resize Image(Required)**

+* `-wh`: The width of the resized image
+* `-ht`: The height of the resized image
+* `-ratio`:The desired aspect ratio (e.g., 1:1, 3:4).
+* Note: If you use `-wh` and `-ht` then you don't need to specify `-ratio` and vise versa, since both are for specifying dimension only(just use any one between) and yeah it goes same for `-multi` multiplier, cause it just multiplies your height width by the number you have specified, or you can say upscaled dimensions by `-multi`.

+**Resize Image(Optionals)**

+* `-f`: Is to specify format of the output image [choices are: png, jpg], if you need any other format, you can just convert it using the `convert` feature.
+* `-fp`: The focal point for resizing ('left', 'right', 'top', 'bottom', 'center', 'auto').
+Defaults to 'auto', which behaves like 'center'.
+* `-multi`: The resizing multiplier (e.g., 2 for 2x).
+Overrides width, height, and ratio.

 **GIF Creation(Optional)**

 * `-d`: sets the duration of each frame in the GIF in milliseconds (default: 100ms)